nodeca/ndoc/README.md

       --view-source-label TXT   Text for "View source" link --skin PATH               Custom templates

-NDoc try to use defaults from `package.json` in current folder.
+NDoc tries to use defaults from `package.json` in current folder.
 That helps to minimize options count when building documentation for node.js projects.
 For example, you can just run:

     ndoc ./lib